danchoi/virb/README.md

 The optional `file` is a text file that contains Ruby code that you would like to run interactively.

+Virb opens 2 Vim buffers.
+The bottom buffer is the interactive buffer, where you can edit Ruby code and then send it to the underlying interactive Ruby session for evaluation.
+The top buffer is the output buffer, where you can see the IRB session you are controlling from the interactive buffer.

+To evaluate code in the interactive buffer:

+To evaluate a line of code, put the cursor on it, and press ENTER in normal mode.

+To evaluate several lines of code, you can either

+1. select the lines in Vim's visual mode, and press ENTER to evaluate them;
+2. use an ed-style range command: `:[range]Virb`

+If IRB takes too long (more than about half a second) to evaluate your code, you may need to manually force the session buffer to update itself.
+You can force an update by pressing SPACE in normal mode.

 ## Using Virb with Pry